Imagine You and Me: Music

-Maine Mendoza herself, the film's lead actress, wrote the lyrics of the film's theme song with music by Vic Sotto and arranged by Jimmy Antiporda (member of the defunct band Neocolours).
+Maine Mendoza wrote the lyrics of the film's theme song with music by Vic Sotto and arranged by Jimmy Antiporda (member of the defunct band Neocolours).
 On June 16, 2016, Mendoza performed the song "Imagine You and Me" on Eat Bulaga!.
 A duet version of the song with Alden Richards is also included in the film.

 The film's soundtrack, including its instrumental version was released and streamed on July 8, 2016, in the digital music services.
 On its day of release, the songs lead the charts in iTunes Philippines.
 It was also released digitally on Spotify and Google Play.

 As reference to Kalyeserye, there are several lip syncing scenes between Richards and Mendoza.
 As background music for their lip sync, they have used several songs including "Magkaibang Mundo" by Jireh Lim and Charlie Puth's "One Call Away."
 Although Puth's song did not make it in the theatrical release and fans were clamoring to include the scene in the home media release as director's cut.